Jonathan2251/lbd/source/funccall.rst

 Summary
 -------

-Now, Cpu0 backend code now can take care the integer function call and control statement just like the llvm front end tutorial example code.
+Now, Cpu0 backend code now can take care both the integer function call and control statement just like the llvm front end tutorial example code.
 It can translate some of the C++ OOP language into Cpu0 instructions also without much effort in backend, because the most complex things in language, such as C++ syntex, is handled by front end.
-LLVM is a real structure following the compiler theory, any backend of LLVM can benefit from this structure.
+LLVM is a real structure following the compiler theory, any backend of LLVM can get benefit from this structure.
-The best part of 3 tiers compiler structure is that backend will grow up automatically through the front end support languages more and more if the frontend has not add any new IR for a new language.
+The best part of 3 tiers compiler structure is that backend will grow up automatically in languages support when the front end supporting languages more and more if the frontend has not added any new IR for a new language.

 .. [#computer_arch_interface] Computer Organization and Design: The Hardware/Software Interface 1st edition (The Morgan Kaufmann Series in Computer Architecture and Design)